Baby play: why it’s important for imaginative and creative development

 Open-ended play is good for your baby’s imagination.
 Blocks are great for open-ended play, because your baby can use them for all sorts of things.
 For example, a block can be a car, a phone, something to build with, and much more.

-Toys and activities that encourage structured play are OK too.
-But don’t be surprised if your baby finds more creative uses for toys like these!
+Toys and activities that encourage structured play are good too.
+But you might notice that your baby finds more creative uses for toys like these!